2018 Bestmed Tour of Good Hope

 Following the 2017 Tour, the organisation received a wonderful accolade from triple world marathon and five-time Cape Epic champion, Christoph Sauser, who has competed in the country’s premier road tour for Investec-Songo-Specialized since its inception.

 There is, he said, much to appreciate about the Tour of Good Hope.
 “It is so well organised and I always look forward to it,” said Sauser.
 “I love to race in the beautiful Western Cape and the speed effect when you ride with a bunch on fast wheels.”

 Paarl is a half hour drive from Cape Town on the N1, which has seen many riders taking part in the Cape Town Cycle Tour riders elect to extend their stay in the Western Cape by a week to take part in the event.

 The race format comprises a central race village hub at the beautiful Nelson Mandela Legacy and five stages covering 490km and 5218m of vertical ascent.
 It encompasses five days of racing through the wonderful Cape Winelands.

-The first stage is largely flat and fast and a nice leg loosener while stage 2 presents a 25km time trial.
-Riders entered in the Amateur Teams competition complete a Team Time Trial while solo riders do an individual race against the clock.
+The first stage is largely flat and fast and a nice leg loosener.
+Stage 2 presents a 25km time trial for solo riders, while riders entered in the Amateur Teams competition complete a Team Time Trial of 63km.

 Stages 3 and 4 are the Tour’s queen stages which traverse Franschhoek Pass, Du Toits Kloof Pass and Bains Kloof Pass.
 Both stages are presented over 140km respectively and are the major challenges of the 5-day Tour.